8 Best Condoms For First Time Users in 2023 [Ranked & Reviewed]

 • Latex isn’t for everyone

 When you’re about to have sex for the first time, you probably want to try EVERYTHING.
-That’s why getting a variety pack of condoms is a good idea.
+That’s why getting a variety pack of first-time condoms is a good idea.

 Durex has combined the most exciting batch of condoms for first-timers.
 They are made from latex, so keep that in mind and ensure you and your partner don’t have allergies.